EnterpriseDB/postgres-deployment/README.md

 # Existing Instances available - **Only** Configure Postgres Platform
 In case of already running infrastructure be it on AWS or VMWare-Vsphere the user also have an option to use [Ansible scripts](https://github.com/EnterpriseDB/postgres-deployment/wiki/Ansible-Playbooks-for-EDB-tools) made available on the wiki page, to configure the Postgres database and tools like [Failover Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-failover-manager)for high availability and fault tolerance and [Postgres Enterprise Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-enterprise-manager-pem) for monitoring the Postgres cluster and [EDB Backup and Recovery Tool](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-backup-and-recovery-tool)for backup and recovery purposes.

+# Support
+Postgres Deployment scripts are an easy way to deploy Postgres and EDB tools at no charge.
+It is a contribution by the EDB team members which can help people explore both Postgres and EDB tools.
+Users can interact via the git repository comments section so feel free to leave comments there; however, these scripts are not officially supported by the EnterpriseDB team.
+EnterpriseDB has the largest base of PostgreSQL experts available.
+Learn more about Professional Support.